-There are times where parent(s)/legal guardian(s)/adult student support the school administration's recommendation for expulsion.
+There are times where parent(s)/legal guardian(s)/adult student or the student's parent/guardian may appeal a Board's decision support the school administration's recommendation for expulsion.
 They are in agreement with the Principal that the U-Turn Program for expelled and long term suspended students offers the programming that will provide the needed academic and behavioural supports for the student.